trigo-at/atrix/README.md

 				// log full response if content-type: application/javascript
 				logFullResponse: true,
 			},

+            // validation settings
+            validation: {
+            	// list of regular expression that define the routed that should
+                // return structured and verbose validation error responses that
+                // may be used in the fronened form logic et al.
+            	verbose: ['^/items$']
+            }
 		},
 	},
 	// Add service settings in here.
 They are accessible in the handler as "service.settings" object